 Your Heat Pump is Making Squealing and Grinding Noises

 Grinding and squealing noises are a bad sign.
 The noises may come from loose parts in the air handler or shot motor bearing.
 If you have this problem, turn the unit off and call a contractor to take a look.

 Your Blower Isn’t Working

 If the heat pump blower isn’t working, we generally recommend calling a home heating contractor for this type of issue unless you are unusually handy with these types of repairs.

 Your Outdoor Coils Froze Over and Won’t Defrost

-Heat pumps sometimes ice up in cold weather, but the defrost cycle should kick on the melt the ice every once in a while.
+Heat pumps sometimes ice up in cold weather, but the defrost cycle should kick on and melt the ice every once in a while.
 If the condenser unit is frozen up and won’t melt, call a home heating contractor to find the problem’s source.